opf/openproject/doc/operation_guides/packager/upgrade-guide.md

 Remove the `openproject-ce` package from your system.
 For Debian/Ubuntu, run:

     sudo apt-get remove openproject-ce

+### Step 4: Confirm database connection details

+If you used autoinstall, the database name and database user name should equal `openproject_ce`.
+You can confirm this by running:

+   openproject-ce config:get DATABASE_URL

+Which should output something of the form

+   mysql2://<username>:<password>@127.0.0.1:3306/<dbname>

+If the URI contains `openproject_ce` as the username and database name as the example above, we can simply continue.
+Otherwise, note user-, database name and password just to be sure.

-### Step 4: Remove the sources.list that defines the Community Edition package
+### Step 5: Remove the sources.list that defines the Community Edition package

 To avoid installing the deprecated 4.2 package, remove the following entry:

     sudo rm -i /etc/apt/sources.list.d/pkgr-openproject-community.list

-### Step 5: Move the existing application and configuration files
+### Step 6: Move the existing application and configuration files

 As the OpenProject 5.0 package is identitical to the core in regards to paths, you'll need to reference the configuration and application (e.g., attachments, SVN repositories) files to the path that is expected from the new package.